emilkarlen/exactly/README.rst

 "PASS" means that all assertions were satisfied.

+This test assumes that

+ * the system under test - ``my-contacts-program`` - is is found in the same directory as the test case file
+ * the file "some-test-contacts.txt" (that is referenced from the test case) is found in the same directory as the test case file

+.. note:: The directories where Exactly looks for files can be changed using the  ``home`` and ``act-home`` instructions.

 If the actual email address of "Pablo Gauss" is not the expected one, then Exactly will *report failure*.
 For example: